dltmjk/ellul/content/zettelkasten/literature notes/Honour/Atoms/Limbs/Models as Instruments.md

 Does size present any problems for this conceptual nature?
 For example, given a linear model with billions of parameters, we are still capable of describing certain partitions of the model as corresponding to certain parts.
 In a large linear regression used for predicting house prices, for instance, we can still interpret the contribution of each feature (e.g. location, number of rooms, or proximity to schools) by examining its associated coefficient.
 Even if the model contains billions of such parameters, each still has a direct conceptual counterpart.
 Will the same hold for a decision tree? it seems only possible in cases where large chunks of the model can be separated into certain functional roles.
 However, certain decision trees can be made up of billions of else-if statements, all of which are distinct, the possibility of this decreases.

 The same concern is applicable to DNNs.
 If our example of the XOR function was extended to a billion parameters.
 The ability to demarcate certain sections as corresponding to a certain function decreases.

-While all of these help in obscuring the function of a DNN towards an agent.
-They all assist in Furthermore, unlike decision trees, DNNs do not represent their parameters with any sort of semantic description (i.e. it is all weights or biases - numbers).
+In addition, unlike decision trees, DNNs do not represent their parameters with any sort of semantic description (i.e. it is all weights or biases - numbers).

 Furthermore, as Duede identifies, DNNs are distributed in a way which presents certain problems.
 He shows that, due to the nature of a DNNs layers and neurons all being activated in a feed forward manner, information cannot be localised within individual units.
 I.e., certain parts of the network do not light up for certain concepts.
 The entire network is used because each layer depends on the last.
 This phenomenon becomes standards as DNNs being increasingly large and complex.
 Therefore, each neuron is used in representing numerous input-output associations.
 Representational content, therefore, is not attached to a single parameter or node but is distributed across the system.
 Altering any one weight perturbs the activity of many others.
 In this sense, the deep network’s knowledge of its target is not encoded in subparts but in the global configuration of interrelations among all its parameters.

-Therefore, every parameter within the DNN participates to some degree in representing all contents, and representational meaning is fully global.
+An agent, inspecting the system, does not have many good reasons for selecting subsets as corresponding to any function.
+This is because every parameter within the DNN participates to some degree in representing all contents, and representational meaning is fully global.
 If the criterion for fully justifying a model is the ability to point to a subset and be able to give good reasons for why it encodes a certain function.
 The holistic nature of a DNN means that we don't have a proper epistemic reason for believing that any particular subpart fully encodes a specific function.
 This stops an agent from being fully sure, as is the case with other models, how the model represents the relationship between certain causal concepts.

-Diagram of Boge: physics equation, linear approximation, DNN approximation.

 ===ExAI===

-In an attempt to correct for this, multiple "Explainable AI" (ExAI) methods have been constructed.
+In an attempt to correct for this, multiple “Explainable AI” (ExAI) methods have been constructed.
 These range from salience maps (Simonyan et al. 2013, getting serious about), local approximating techniques (Riberito et al., 2016), and layer-specific relevance analysis (Bach et al., 2015).

-All of these methods all appeal to post-hoc explainability (Boge, biomedical).
+All of these methods all appeal to post-hoc explainability.

 For example, if we have a DNN, which has already been trained and evaluated for its accuracy against a set of training data, that attempts to predicts tumours within an MRI image.
 A post-hoc ExAI algorithim would generate an additional output that highlights, for each feature in the input image, how much that feature contributed to the overall classification \footnote{This is an outline of how saliency maps work}.
 This localised relevance information is typically visualised as a heatmap, which offers a glance into the internal process of the machine learning model.

 Such heatmap-based methods belong to the broader class of post hoc explainability techniques, which, for a given input, assign an importance score to each input feature based on its influence on the model’s output.
-Visualising these relevance scores produces the heatmaps that serve as explainable representations of the model’s behaviour.
+Visualizing these relevance scores produces the heatmaps that serve as explainable representations of the model’s behaviour.

 While these methods are useful.
-We argue that they only provide value for researchers in elucidating the underlying phenomena but do not provide arguments for reliability.
+We argue that they only provide value for researchers in somewhat elucidating the underlying phenomena but do not provide arguments for reliability.
 They are reliable as models of a DNN, but not as a model of the target phenomena itself.
 Despite this, it can still be used to increase scientific understanding.

 Within ExAI, researchers claim that their methods make the DNN more transparent (cite).
 However, ExAI is not changing any particular part of the DNN.
 Instead, it is applying another type of algorithm onto the DNN to produce a subsequent model.
 The previous example of a heatmap is not revealing any intermediate steps in the DNNs prediction, instead it is a separate model which takes the DNN as its target.
 An argument can be made by analogy to computational neuroscience.
 Methods like representational similarity analysis (RSA), which are often used to study how the brain represents information.
 These methods take neural recordings and try to predict neural responses from stimuli or compare patterns of activity across regions.
 While they can show that a particular stimulus property correlates with neural activity, they do not demonstrate that the brain “uses” that representation in the same way the model does.
 In other words, they are models of the brain.

-If an ExAI model is a model of a DNN, which itself is a opaque model of a phenomenon, then we can claim that an ExAI model is a model of the phenomena.
-However, our epistemic grounding in making this claim is shaky because we an unaware of how a DNN relates to the phenomenon, meaning that we cannot show how an ExAI model relates to the phenomenon.
+If we evaluate ExAI techniques as models of a DNN, we can see that the methods employed in mapping the DNN is tractable and algorithmically transparent (find source for ExAI DNN stuff).
+Furthermore, the method of representation is clear towards a human agent.
+Therefore, ExAI models are reliable models of a DNN.
+If an ExAI model is a model of a DNN, which itself is a model of a phenomenon, then can we claim that an ExAI model is a model of the phenomena?
+While prima facie convincing, it fails because DNNs are still opaquely related to their target phenomena.
+Meaning that we cannot draw a direct link between ExAI models and our object of scientific investigation.

-However, we can show that ExAI models are reliable in representing the target of a DNN, since the methods employed are fully transparent.
+Some might argue that that a post-hoc ExAI model can make genuine claims about the target phenomena because most processes of human explanation of scientific explanation are equally as post hoc.
+This works as an argument for using ExAI as a springboard for further research but not as a defense for the reliability of the underlying DNN.
+In highlighting what features the DNN considers most important, the ExAI model is able to provide valuable information about further paths of scientific discovery.

-What we are able to do is inspect the ExAI model to see what features the DNN considers important.
-It has been argued that DNNs are able to pick up on features within input data that is "not transparent to human researchers" (Boge FCP pg.
+For example, it has been argued that DNNs are able to pick up on features within input data that is “not transparent to human researchers” (Boge FCP pg.
 1).
 This ability for ExAI models to show what DNNs consider important features allows for a glimpse of understanding.
 Explanation is not fully conceded, but researchers can use this as groundwork for further scientific discovery.

-Certain ExAI methods show that certain parameters are more active than others given a certain input.
+It’s important to note that scientists are only provided with what the DNN consider important – not why it consider this feature important.
+Similarly, ExAI methods do not grant us any insight into how a DNN actually utilizes these features to produce a prediction.

+Certain approaches “test” the model with sets of input data to show that certain subsets of neurons are more active given the abundance of a certain feature.
+However, our previous problems with the distributed nature of a DNN persist.
+We are given information about the location of certain features but not how different features interact.
+I.e., we are given information that a model does encode this feature in a certain place, but now how this feature interacts with others in the dynamics of the models.
+Any attempt to correct for this will be reasoning ontop of the model instead of a result given by the model.
+Due to our lack of epistemic access into the DNNs representations, the second-order ExAI model is unfalsifiable.
+Therefore, we cannot fulfill our requirement for a relational understanding in a model and use that to justify its reliability.

 ExAI is a model of the DNN, not a model of the phenomena